SoberMinds Mental Health Services (SoberMinds MHS)

 Our health professionals specialise in the following area but are not limited to anxiety disorders- generalised anxiety, social anxiety, panic, mood disorders, including depression, bipolar type I and II, schizoaffective disorder, and psychotic depression.

 If you or someone you know is finding it hard to manage mental health issues, try healthdirect’s Symptom Checker and get advice on seeking professional help.

-The Symptom Checker guides you to the next appropriate healthcare steps, whether it’s self-care, talking to a health professional, going through a hospital or call calling triple zero (000).
+The Symptom Checker guides you to the next appropriate healthcare steps: self-care, talking to a health professional, going through a hospital, or calling triple zero (000).

 Some of the common mental health disorders or mental health illnesses include: